MicrosoftDocs/Viva/Viva/insights/Use/group-insights.md

 * **Manager access** - Ask your admin if [Manager settings](../use/manager-settings.md) are turned **On** and you are not signed in or assigned _any other_ roles for Viva Insights in Workplace Analytics.
 * **Licensed team** - The members of your team are assigned [Viva Insights licenses](../setup/environment-requirements.md#viva-insights-licenses) and are included in the reporting hierarchy that leads to you as their manager.
 * **Minimum team size** - Your team structure meets the minimum group size of 10 or more measured and licensed employees (including you as their manager).

-Ask your admin to install and set up the Viva Insights app in Teams for the organization.
+* **Set up the app** - Ask your admin to install and set up the Viva Insights app in Teams for your organization.
 See [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md) for details.

 ## Install, pin, and configure the app

-The setup for **My team** is the same as for [Personal insights](../personal/teams/viva-teams-app.md) in the Viva Insights app.
+Your setup tasks for **My team** are the same as for [Personal insights](../personal/teams/viva-teams-app.md) in the Viva Insights app.
 See the following to install, pin, and configure the app in Teams:

 * [Install and pin the app](../personal/teams/viva-teams-app-install.md)
 * [Configure the app](../personal/teams/viva-teams-app-settings.md)